Student’s Right to Privacy

 - The right to inspect and review their education record within 45 days of the day the College receives a request for access.
-Students should submit to the Registrar or Dean for Academic Affairs written requests that identify the record(s) they wish to inspect.
+Students should submit to the Registrar or Vice President and Dean for Academic Affairs written requests that identify the record(s) they wish to inspect.
 The student will be notified of a time and place where the records may be inspected.

 - The right to request the amendment of that part of a student’s education record that the student believes is inaccurate or misleading.
-The student should write to the Registrar clearly identify the part of the record he/she wants changed and specify why it is inaccurate or misleading.
+The student should write to the Registrar, clearly identifying the part of the record he/she wants changed and specify why it is inaccurate or misleading.
 If Columbia College decides not to amend the record as requested, the College will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 - To federal, state and local authorities involving an audit or evaluation of compliance with education programs.

 FERPA Annual Notice to Reflect Possible Federal and State Data Collection and Use